10 Fun Facts About Beer

 There's a beer with an alcohol percentage of 67.5%

 The world's strongest beer (in terms of alcohol) is aptly named Snake Venom.
-Brewed by the Scottish brewery, Brewmeister, this beer boasts an alcohol percentage of — let repeat it because, holy moly, it's high — sixty-seven-point five percent!
+Brewed by the Scottish brewery, Brewmeister, this beer boasts an alcohol percentage of — let's repeat that because, holy moly, it's high — sixty-seven-point five percent!

 In the Middle Ages, beer was healthier than water